iriusrisk/startleft/docs/startleft-processors/diagram/Visio-TrustZones-Mapping.md

 ![img/shapes-representation.png](img/shapes-representation.png)

-The shapely object we use for the Visio shapes representation is the Polygon and an extensive manual of how to manipulate that objects can be found [here](https://shapely.readthedocs.io/en/stable/manual.html).
+The shapely object we use for the Visio shapes representation is the Polygon and an extensive manual of how to manipulate those objects can be found [here](https://shapely.readthedocs.io/en/stable/manual.html).

 ## TrustZone identification

 ---
 We have two ways to identify TrustZones in a Visio diagram that are described below.
-However, it is important to notice that, regardless the type of TrustZone calculation, **no TrustZone will be included in the OTM if it does not appear in the mapping file**.
+However, it is important to notice that, regardless of the type of TrustZone calculation, **no TrustZone will be included in the OTM if it does not appear in the mapping file**.
 If some TrustZone candidate is identified in the Visio diagram, but it is not in the mapping file, the TrustZone will be ignored or processed as a normal component depending on the case.